 We decided to rent a picnic table (seats 4) for ₦2,000 ($5.07) because after some quick maths, it made the most sense to us.
 We were 5 and renting a cabana (which seats 8) would have cost ₦25,000 ($63.35) and the lounge chairs (which seats 1), cost ₦3,000 ($7.87).

-The beach is really stunning!
+The beach is really stunning - most likely the cleanest beach in Lagos.
 The white sand, the calm water and the skyline that looks like it could have been painted was very calming.
 It wasn't overly windy but there was a nice, cool breeze.
 It constantly blew the waves and made them slap the shores in the most inviting manner.
 You can enjoy the serenity of the ocean sounds, but we also brought our own speakers when that got old.